marshki/multiplication_practice/README.md

 * ~~Add menu~~
 * ~~Use functions for repetitve tasks~~
 * ~~Add second mode to allow for practicing a single family of facts~~
-* ADD GUI, will attempt ncurses implementation.
+* ADD GUI (Cross-platform for desktops at this time.
+Eventually mobile ???
 * Improve code!
+(There's always room for improvement.
+Comments, etc. are welcome.

 ## History